Local utility office

 Authority

-Portland publishes an authority-backed hauler or preferred-pumper registry for grease service.
+Portland publishes an official hauler or preferred-pumper registry for grease service.

 Proof on site